 You never know what you might find in your compost heap.
 And when you find something you might wrongly identify it, as I did.
 Some of us town-dwellers might have problems distinguishing between our frogs and our toads.
 I have to confess that I confused my amphibians.

-have more moist, smooth skin, and with their long back legs they jump
+Frogs have more moist, smooth skin, and with their long back legs they jump more than toads.

 More about the toad